ogaston/ogaston/src/blog/every-tech-comes-with-benefits-but-also-brings-problems-choose-wisely.md

 I started by building my first version with **plain HTML, CSS, and JavaScript** because I wanted to prove my creativity and core web development skills.
 With some design background, I sketched a mockup first, then challenged myself to bring it to life without libraries or frameworks.

+[And yes, I did it](https://ogaston.github.io/ogaston/).
 Launching that version was incredibly fulfilling — it gave me confidence in my ability to deliver.

 <h2 id="i-can-do-it-better">I Can Do It Better</h2>

 Later, as my experience grew, I felt ready to build something more advanced.
 Around that time, I learned React, got deeper into the community (which was at its peak), and discovered the **JAMstack wave**.

 Excited by this new approach, I jumped into version 2 of my site.
 This time, I went all in: Gatsby, Contentful, Tailwind, and more.
-The result was impressive — **fast, smooth, feature-rich**, with a blog, search bar, and sleek design.
+[The result was impressive](https://ogaston.netlify.app/) — **fast, smooth, feature-rich**, with a blog, search bar, and sleek design.
 It was my most complete project at the time, and I felt proud.
 But years passed...

 <h2 id="the-cost-of-a-flashy-website">The Cost of a Flashy Website</h2>